xcube-dev/xcube/docs/source/devguide.md

    1. If the dependencies have changed, update the list of dependencies in the `-run` subsection to match those in the environment.yml file.

-1. Commit the changes, push them to GitHub, and create a pull request at the feedstock repository on conda-forge .
+1. Commit the changes and push them to GitHub.
+   A pull request at the feedstock repository on conda-forge will be automatically created by a bot if the build number is 0.
+   If it is higher, you will have to create the pull request yourself.

 1. Once conda-forge's automated checks have passed, merge the pull request.